Universal Investment: History

 In 2012, Berenberg Bank and Bankhaus Lampe acquired the shares of Hauck & Aufhäuser and Landesbank Baden-Württemberg.

-With closing date 11 January 2017, the current main shareholder of Universal-Investment is Montagu Private Equity LLP, who acquired the shares from the former parent companies.
+In September 2016, British private equity group Montagu acquired Berenberg Bank and Bankhaus Lampe's stakes in Universal Investment, thus gaining control of the asset management firm.

 In 2019, Universal Investment acquired the IT service provider UI labs, which specializes in front-office solutions, from Lupus alpha.
-In 2020, the company founded UI Enlyte, a digital asset investment platform based on distributed ledger technology, and acquired CAPinside, an online investment community.
 In 2021 the group acquired Metzler Bank's Irish fund management company and renamed it Universal Investment Ireland Fund Management Limited.
 In 2022, the company announced the acquisition of Luxembourg fund administrator European Fund Administration S.A.

-Also in 2022, Canadian Pension Plan Investment Board acquired a minority stake in the company.
-The acquisition is subject of regulatory clearances.
+In 2022, Canadian Pension Plan Investment Board acquired from majority shareholder Montagu a minority stake in Universal Investment.